Azure/azure-sdk-for-python/sdk/communication/CONTRIBUTING.md

 ## Testing

+Make sure to check out the general contributing guide the Azure SDK repo has for a more in-depth look at testing and setting up your dev environment.
+You can check out the contributing file [here](https://github.com/Azure/azure-sdk-for-python/blob/master/CONTRIBUTING.md)

 When you go inside the tests folder of the package you are working with, you will see a folder called `recordings`.
 This folder contains, as its name suggests, recordings of successful calls to the API that allow us to run the tests in PLAYBACK mode and remove the necessity of hitting the actual resources every time we may want to test.

 ### Playback mode